The Following are EB-5 Frequently Asked Questions.

 12. How is my limited partner interest protected?

-Every Limited Partnership is formed in various states throughout the U.S. Each state has rules the Limited Partnership must abide by.
-The Certificate of Limited Partnership must be recorded with the state the Limited Partnership is formed in as a public record.
-The Certificate refers to a Schedule A of the limited partnership agreement, which lists the names and percentage interests of the limited partners.
-Investors are protected by various states’ Limited Partnership Acts and the Uniform Commercial Code, and other state laws as well as federal and state courts.
+Every Limited partnerships and limited liability companies (LLCs) is formed in various states throughout the U.S. Each state has rules the Limited partnerships and limited liability companies (LLCs) must abide by.
+The Certificate of Limited partnerships and limited liability companies (LLCs) must be recorded with the state the Limited partnerships and limited liability companies (LLCs) is formed in as a public record.
+The Certificate refers to a Schedule A of the limited partnerships and limited liability companies (LLCs) agreement, which lists the names and percentage interests of the limited partners.
+Investors are protected by various states’ Limited partnerships and limited liability companies (LLCs) Acts and the Uniform Commercial Code, and other state laws as well as federal and state courts.
 As in most investments there is a risk of total loss and part of the EB-5 regulations require the investment to be fully at risk.
-However, SFM GLOBAL works hard at its mission to structure EB-5 investments in a manner that minimizes the risk to the client while still meeting the EB-5 law’s “at risk” requirement as well as the shared goal of achieving an EB-5 Visa.
-SFM GLOBAL requires borrowers to identify sources of revenue for the repayment of the loan.
-SFM GLOBAL may also require recourse in default of loans, such as a larger default interest rate.
+However, SFM PARTNERSHIP LLC works hard at its mission to structure EB-5 investments in a manner that minimizes the risk to the client while still meeting the EB-5 law’s “at risk” requirement as well as the shared goal of achieving an EB-5 Visa.
+SFM PARTNERSHIP LLC requires borrowers to identify sources of revenue for the repayment of the loan.
+SFM PARTNERSHIP LLC may also require recourse in default of loans, such as a larger default interest rate.

 13. What is meant by qualifying investment “capital?”